teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-equity-compensation.md

 ## The 83(b) Tax Election

+Consider filing an 83(b) election when you receive stock with a very low valuation (especially if you are a founder or a very early employee).
+Talk to your lawyer.
+When done correctly, the tax savings can be enormous.

-Consider filing an 83(b) election when you receive stock subject to a "substantial risk of forfeiture" (a specially defined tax phrase).
-This may include, for example: (i) receiving stock subject to vesting, (ii) *exercising* stock options and receive *unvested* stock (that is, the stock you receive is still subject to a "substantial risk of forfeiture").
+The 83(b) election is only available if the stock is subject to a **"substantial risk of forfeiture"** (a specially defined tax phrase).
+This may include, for example: (i) receiving stock subject to vesting, and (ii) *exercising* stock options and receive *unvested* stock (that is, the stock you receive is still subject to a "substantial risk of forfeiture").

 [83(b) Elections](http://www.startuplawblog.com/section-83b/). [*Joe Wallin*](https://twitter.com/joewallin), 2012.